River Chew - A Somerset Stream

 The spillway at Chew Valley Lake

-Old ford upstream of Tun Bridge, Chew Magna
+Upstream from Tun Bridge, Chew Magna

-Old ford upstream of Tun Bridge, Chew Magna
+Tun Bridge, Chew Magna

 Stanton Drew